New bounds on adaptive quantum metrology under Markovian noise: Sensitivity bandwidth

 \subsection{Nuisance parameters}

-Estimating all of the parameters affecting a signal, as in wavefunction estimation, is at least as hard as estimating some parameters with others viewed as `nuisance parameters.'
+Estimating all of the parameters affecting a signal, as in waveform estimation, is at least as hard as estimating some parameters with others viewed as `nuisance parameters.'
 Consequently, we expect similar conclusions about sensitivity bandwidth to apply to the nuisance parameter case.
 However, it is still useful to see explicitly how estimating a single parameter, in the large-$\F$ regime, is affected by nuisance parameters which control the time dependence of $H'$, as we will analyse in this subsection.
-In particular, we will illustrate that, even after long integration times, the range of different signals for which near-peak sensitivity can be maintained is controlled by the short-time QFI growth rate.
+In particular, we will illustrate that, even after long times, the range of different signals for which near-peak sensitivity can be maintained is controlled by the short-time QFI growth rate.

-Specifically, suppose that $H = H(t,g,h)$ depends on an additional parameter $h$, but we are only interested in determining $g$ (and hence we consider the QFI with respect to $g$).
-Further suppose that at $g=0$, we have $\partial_h H = 0$.
+Specifically, suppose that $H = H(t,g,h)$ depends on an additional parameter $h$.
+For a given value of $h$, the distinguishability of different $g$ values is set by the QFI with respect to $g$.
+We will investigate the range of different $h$ values over which the QFI growth rate can be close-to-optimal.
+This sets an upper bound on the range of $h$ for which a given measurement scheme can have near-optimal sensitivity to $g$, if the measurement scheme is chosen without knowing $h$.

+For simplicity, we will suppose that at $g=0$, we have $\partial_h H = 0$ (i.e., that $g=0$ corresponds to `no forcing').
 Henceforth, we will write $\partial \equiv \partial_h$, and equalities holding at $g=0$ will be notated via $\overset{0}{=}$, e.g., $\partial H \eqg 0$.\footnote{More generally, we could set $\partial H = 0$ at $g = g_0$ for any $g_0$; the choice of $g=0$ is arbitrary but simplifies the presentation.} As an example, if $g$ corresponds to the overall strength of the forcing, and $h$ controls its precise form, then at $g=0$ the $h$ parameter should have no effect.
 We will assume that $\rho$ is $g$- and $h$- independent at some initial time $t_0$.
-Taking the derivative of the SME (Eq.~\eqref{eqsme}) with respect to $g$, we have
+Taking the derivative of the master equation (Eq.~\eqref{eqsme}) with respect to $g$, we have

 and then taking the derivative of this with respect to $h$,